danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 psycopg2
 ```

-Now, we'll tell Ansible to create a virtualenv and then to install the required modules.
-Add the following to `provision/deploy/tasks/main.yml`.
+Now, we'll tell Ansible to create a virtualenv, and then to install the required modules.
+Add the following to `provision/deploy/tasks/main.yml`:

 {% highlight yaml %}
 {% raw %}